-Just beside the Moorish tower, this villa which has retained many of its original features, including beautiful antique tiling, furniture, and textiles.
+Incorporating the ruins of a historic Moorish tower, this villa has retained many of its original features, including beautiful antique tiling, furniture, and textiles.

 The house is set on three levels including a two-bedroom apartment with private access, and a separate double room with en-suite.